kelseymh/G4CMP/README.md

 configured (via GEANT4's `bin/geant4.sh` or `bin/geant4.csh`.
 See GEANT4's
 documentation for further instructions.).

-**NOTE** The relase of Geant4 Version 11 introduced substantial and breaking changes to many Geant4 interface classes.
+**NOTE** The release of Geant4 Version 11 introduced substantial and breaking changes to many Geant4 interface classes.
 We are maintaining G4CMP under ==Geant4 Version 10== (through 10.7) to ensure compatibility with our major experimental users.